What DrumHeads Are Saying About TigerBill's DrumBeat...

 On September 13, 2003 Steve Gadd was honored by the Avedis Zildjian Company at their second American Drummers Achievement Awards (ADAA) held at the Berklee Performance Center in Boston, Massachusetts.

 The event marked the establishment of a scholarship in Steve Gadd's name at the Berklee College of Music.
 Hudson Music has released more than six hours of footage from this event on a 2-disc DVD set.
-Before we check it out in detail, click the link below for some video previews:
+Let's check it out.

 Disc One - The Main Event